headshed-dev/headshed-dev.github.io/src/pages/uploadz/python-virtual-environments.md

 # TL;DR

-typically on Linux, you can create a virtual environment with as little as:
+Typically within Linux, you can create a virtual environment with as little as:

 ```bash
 python  -m venv venv
 ```

-but you may need to use `python3` depending on your system and perhaps to specify a path to pythyon with
+But you may need to use `python3`, depending on your system, and perhaps to specify a path to Python with:

 ```bash
 python3 -m venv venv --python=/path/to/python3